Pipes of War

 ‘Dude, it’s just a rat!’
 Flush pointed out.

-‘Oh, well… can never be too careful,’ Suds said as he reached down and wiped some of the goo away to free the startled rat.
+‘Oh, well… can never be too careful,’ Suds said with a shrug as Flush reached down and wiped some of the goo away to free the startled rat, which ran off into the darkness.

-They continued down the dirty path and as they made their way around a bend, they suddenly saw something that shocked them.
-A man dressed in a white lab coat lay slumped against the wall, battered and bruised, showing no signs of life.
+They continued down the slimy, wet path and as they made their way around a bend, they suddenly saw something that shocked them as much as they’d shocked the rat.
+A man dressed in a white lab coat lay slumped against the wall, battered and bruised.
+His clothes were torn, and he had unusually large scratches on his face.
+But he didn’t look upset about it.
+In fact, he showed no signs of life at all.

 ‘That’s an odd place to take a nap,’ said Flush.